 Prior to applying the objective methods, data below 23 m altitude were removed, as the lowest part of the radiosonde profiles were found to show inaccurately warm temperatures for several cases (Maturilli et al., 2021), due to the Polarstern acting as a "heat island."
-Additionally, in some cases, the radiosonde data showed anomalously warm measurements some distance above 23 m, which is assumed to be the result of the balloon passing through the Polarstern's exhaust plume.
+Additionally, in some cases the radiosonde data showed anomalously warm measurements some distance above 23 m, which is assumed to be the result of the balloon passing through the Polarstern's exhaust plume.
 These measurements were adjusted by interpolating the temperature between the closest good measurements above and below where the radiosonde was presumably in the ship's plume.
-Applying these adjustment means that radiosonde data near the surface are not available for the determination of the stability regime.
-Therefore, we adapt the methods applied to the DH2 data in Eq.
-(2)-(4) and instead calculate $d\theta_v$ between the lowest radiosonde measurement and 30 m above, or the subjective Z{ABL} if lower.
-We then compare this $d\theta_v$ to the appropriate threshold value, δ_s , that is equal to (0.2 K/40 m = 0.005 K m-1) times the Δz used.
-For example, if the Δz of 30 m is used, the value of δ_s is 0.15 K. These adaptations in themselves do not result in the identification of a different stability regime than is found in the DH2 profiles; instead, differences in stability regime between the two platforms may result from the lack of near-surface observations from the radiosonde, or a change in atmospheric structure between the two corresponding launches.
+Applying these adjustments means that radiosonde data near the surface are not available for the determination of the stability regime.
+Therefore, we adapt the methods applied to the DH2 data in Eqs.
+(2)-(4) and instead calculate $d\theta_v$ between the lowest radiosonde measurement and 30 m above or the subjective $Z{ABL}$ if it is lower.
+We then compare this $d\theta_v$ to the appropriate threshold value, $\delta_s$ , that is equal to $(0.2 \text{ K}/40 \text{ m} = 0.005 \text{ K} \text{ m}^{-1})$ times the $\Delta z$ used.
+For example, if the $\Delta z$ of 30 m is used, the value of $\delta_s$ is 0.15 K. These adaptations in themselves do not result in the identification of a different stability regime than is found in the DH2 profiles; instead, differences in stability regime between the two platforms may result from the lack of near-surface observations from the radiosonde or a change in atmospheric structure between the two corresponding launches.

 Figure 3 shows two examples (one SBL and one NBL) of all of the objective methods applied to both a DH2 flight and its corresponding radiosonde.
-These examples show that the subjective Z{ABL} identified using the DH2 and radiosonde data are similar (differ by only 2 m for the SBL and 12 m for the NBL), and that the objective methods reveal a similar outcome when applied to the radiosonde data as they do for the DH2 data for both cases.
-Similar figures for all DH2 and radiosonde profiles used in this study can be found in Supplementary Figures S5-S69.
+These examples show that the subjective $Z{ABL}$ identified using the DH2 and radiosonde data are similar (differing by only 2 m for the SBL and 12 m for the NBL) and that the objective methods reveal a similar outcome when applied to the radiosonde data as they do for the DH2 data for both cases.
+Similar figures for all DH2 and radiosonde profiles used in this study can be found in Figs. S5-S69 in the Supplement.